VPAC/superlinux/supercomputingwithlinux.md

 Modulefiles also have the advantages of being shared on many users on a system (such as an HPC system) and easily allowing multiple installations of the same application but with different versions and compilation options.
 Sometimes users want the latest and greatest of a particular version of an application for the feature-set they offer.
 In other cases, such as someone who is participating in a research project, a consistent version of an application is desired.
 Having multiple version of applications available on a system is essential in research computing.

+When you are operating on a Linux system the user has a certain environment; this can be checked with the `env` command.
+This will include particular a set of paths, which indicate where binary executables, libraries, etc will be found.
+Environment modules allow the user to dynamically change what is in their path.

 **Module commands**

 Some basic module commands include the following: